-- 27.06 The Special Planning Areas are located as shown on Map 16: Special Planning Areas. - 27.07 All local plans within any of the Special Planning Areas identified on Map 16 shall consider all applicable Special Planning requirements in accordance with Appendix B. - 27.08 All local plans within any of the Special Planning Areas identified on Map 16 shall be circulated to The City of Calgary.
+- The Special Planning Areas are located as shown on Map 16: Special Planning Areas.
+27.06 - 27.07 In addition to other requirements of this Plan, local plans within any of the Special Planning Areas identified on Map 16 shall consider all applicable Special Planning requirements in accordance with Appendix B. - All local plans within any of the Special Planning Areas identified on Map 16 shall be circulated to The City of Calgary.